pjbartlein/pjbartlein.github.io/docs/source/BartleinCV.md

 Al-Mudaiheem, K., 1985.
 Water resources and provision problems of Riyadh, Saudi Arabia : an analytical study.
 Ph.D.
 Dissertation, University of Oregon, Department of Geography, 261 p.

-Outside/External Committee Member: (16 Ph.D.)
+Outside/External Committee Member: (18 Ph.D.)

+Lane, Brian, 2022, Geographic and spatial evaluation of group territoriality on Rapa, Austral Islands.
+Ph.D.
+Dissertation, University of Oregon, Department of Anthropology.

+DiNapoli, R. 2020, Factors influencing the construction of monumental architecture: a Rapa Nui (Easter Island) case study, Ph.D.
+Dissertation, University of Oregon, Department of Anthropology.
+149 p.

-Seligman, A.N.
-2016, Oxygen and hydrogen investigation of volcanic rocks: petrogenesis to paleoclimate, Ph.D.
-Dissertation, University of Oregon, Department of Geological Sciences.
+Seligman, A.N., 2016, Oxygen and hydrogen investigation of volcanic rocks: petrogenesis to paleoclimate.
+Ph.D.
+Dissertation, University of Oregon, Department of Geological Sciences, 255 p.

 Vandergrift, A. (Roo), 2016, Ecological roles of fungal edophytes.
 Ph.D.
 Dissertation, University of Oregon, Department of